AT A GLANCE: QUICK RATINGS

 Heart Rate in 5 Zones

-Polar have been involved in heart rate monitoring since 1976 … that’s something we shouldn’t forget about.
+Polar has been involved in heart rate monitoring since 1976 … that’s something we shouldn’t forget about.
 They have decades of experience working with elite athletes analyzing their heart rate while they train and recover.
-The Polar A370 takes advantage of their experience utilizing Polar’s 5 x Heart Rate Zone system to help you understand the training intensity and it’s potential fitness benefit.
+The Polar A370 takes advantage of their experience utilizing Polar’s 5 x Heart Rate Zone system to help you understand the training intensity and its potential fitness benefit.